lucasile/sysinfo_tool/README.md

 ###### main

-In the `main` function, we define an array of 6 integers that represent the possible argument flags passed to the program.
+In the [`main`](#main) function, we define an array of 6 integers that represent the possible argument flags passed to the program.
 0 represents off, and 1 represents on.
 For samples and time delay, we just put their respective default values, since they are always on.

-Then we call a function `setFlags(int*, int, char**)` that will take in a reference to the flags array, argc value, and a reference to the argv array.
+Then we call a function [`setFlags(int*, int, char**)`](#setFlags) that will take in a reference to the flags array, argc value, and a reference to the argv array.
+It will take the arguments provided from the user, parse them, and update the flags array accordingly.
+If [`setFlags()`](#setFlags) returns 0, there was an error and we return 0 in main to terminate execution of the program.

+If there is no error, then we call a function [`composeStats(int*)`](#composeStats) that will take in a reference to the flags array, and accordingly compose the proper output to the terminal based on the flags specified.

+###### displayUserUsage

+###### setFlags